NuevoFoundation/workshops/content/english/java-basics/activity-6.md

 {{% /notice %}}

 ### 2. Try it Out 🐥!
-Let's make a `Bird` class to represent Patrick 🐥 and all of his best Bird friends!
+Let's make a `Bird` class to represent Patrick 🐥 and all of his Bird friends by following the steps below!

 <iframe height="600px" width="100%" src="https://repl.it/@nuevofoundation/JavaBasicsBird?lite=true#Bird.java" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>